ori-sky/polar-space/designs/ships.md

 The IFD is a self contained, highly efficient system that does not use main ship power during normal operation.
 However most ships are also fitted with an *IFD Overdrive System* that can tap power from the ships capacitor to increase thrust drastically.
 This is incredibly taxing on the capacitor though and will drain power rapidly.

-## Inertial Damper Systems
+## Inertial Damper System
-Inertial dampers help
+Inertial dampers help pilots keep control of their ship by ensuring that the ship reacts predictably to pilot inputs.
+Some pilots like to disable the IDS to "drift" their ship or perform other acrobatics whilst flying.
+This is not recommended as it severly reduces the manouver

 ## Weapons Array
 *SCF* ships have a class standardised weapons array allowing them to fit a wide variety of "Primary" and "Secondary" weapons for specific types of hull.